 2) Send a follow-up text or email

-Go mobile by sending shoppers a follow-up text or create an email campaign.
+Go mobile by sending shoppers a follow-up text or create an email campaign after a few days of their purchase (so that they have time to try your products).
 Here are a few tips for what to include in your follow-up text or email:

 personalize the email or text : you can personalize the message by including the shopper’s name.
 Not only do personalized messages make shoppers feel important, they are proven to have a higher open rate as well.